OpenDataLiteracy/SPL_Open_Data_Workshop/README.md

 This repository follows the planning process for two Open Data workshops titled _Up & Running with Open Data_, put on in September, 2017.
 It serves as a toolkit for others looking to replicate or implement their own Open Data event in their community.

-Seattle Public Library chose to name their event _Up & Running with Open Data_, employing a thematic approach to their Open Data events.
-While this approach may not work for all events, it served to communicate the aim of the events to the target audiences.

 On the landing page of the repository you will find:
 * Planning and Preparation
 * Planning Process & Materials